olinjs/olinjs/lessons/05-client-jquery-ajax/INCLASS.md

 	- When the GetBy <insert favorite color here> button is clicked, display the list of cats that have that color without a page refresh (GET /cats/bycolor/:color)

-When you're done, get started with the homework!
+When you're done, fill out this [feedback form](https://docs.google.com/forms/d/1sItfsMqIa5N5eGBpkfCJIMnVK2XsYbo52xOyHLQEPYI/viewform?usp=send_form) and get started with the homework!